Crimson TNG: Getting Started

 Congratulations on your purchase of the Per Vices Crimson TNG Transceiver!
 This manual is intended to provide you with useful information regarding the safe operation and use of your new transceiver.

 Every effort has been made to test and measure the validity of this equipment.
-However, we cannot guarantee the accuracy of specifications, and they may change at any time.
+However, these specifications may change from time to time without notice.

 Overview of Setup